'Music after the Revolution of Dignity' with Oksana Nesterenko

 How have Ukrainian composers responded to Maidan, Donbas, and full-scale invasion?
 Explore powerful art music born from war and resistance.

 The Revolution of Dignity, the war in Donbas, and Russia’s full-scale invasion of Ukraine have certainly transformed Ukraine’s cultural landscape.
 This lecture focuses on art music composed in response to these events, as well as its reception by foreign audiences.
-We will examine music by the most prominent composers working in Ukraine in the 21 st century, including Valentyn Sylvestrov’s choral cycle Maidan-2014, electroacoustic piece Requiem (2022) by Alla Zahaykevych, experimental operas Chornobyldorf (2020-2024) and Gaia-24 (2024-25) by Roman Grygoriv and Illia Razumeiko, Victoria Poleva’s Bucha.Lacrymosa (2022), and Zoltan Almashi’s Maria’s City (2022).
+We will examine music by the most prominent composers working in Ukraine in the twenty-first century, including Valentyn Sylvestrov’s choral cycle Maidan-2014, electroacoustic piece Requiem (2022) by Alla Zahaykevych, experimental operas Chornobyldorf (2020–2024) and Gaia-24 (2024–25) by Roman Grygoriv and Illia Razumeiko, Victoria Poleva’s Bucha.Lacrymosa (2022), and Zoltan Almashi’s Maria’s City (2022).

 Good to know